 save yourself some time and just ask if the homeowners insurance company will accept the application with a dog bite claim.

-What to do if every company has declined to write a new homeowners insurance policy because of my claims history?
+What to do if every company has declined to write a new homeowners insurance policy because of your claims history?

-The insurance company will write the policy but you will not get any animal or dog bite insurance coverage.
+The insurance company will write the policy but you will not get any animal or dog bite liability insurance coverage

 But the insurance quote will be expensive and more than my current policy?